denten-books/plain-text/3-format.md

 codes are legible to the interpreter, they are also open to "abuse and circumvention."
 For this reason, encryption plays a key part in the smart contracts system.
-Data and control structures embedded into modern documents are encoded in such a way as to to prevent "unauthorized access."
+Data and control structures embedded into modern documents are encoded in such a way as to prevent "unauthorized access."
 The reader is by these means able to access the encrypted information only through sanctioned means.
 Any mode of access other than the official is deemed illicit.
 Encryption brings us to the glaring problem at the heart of smart